MEET OUR STAFF

 Deb has lived in New Milford since her relocation from England in 2001, and has been a great asset to VCA ever since.She is the owner of Brits Brand Tea Room

-Biologist by trade, crafter by heart.
+Biologist by trade, crafter at heart.
 Vickie has worked with a number of mediums including stained glass, wood and clothe over the years, but her all-time favorite medium is clay.
 Her love for clay started in the mid 1990’s when she was given as a birthday present of gift certificate for a pottery class.
 Unfortunately, the studio she worked out of closed shop a year or so after she started.
 After raising a family and sending then off to college, Vickie started at VCA taking Pottery classes with Sharon and has grown in her skill.
 Vickie specialize in combining working on the wheel with hand-building.

 She is in juried shows around CT